Geekpixie/geekpixie.github.io/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+My name is Amber Lee, I work in security, used to own a gym, and have a love/hate relationship with the Internet of Things.
+You can see my reviews of fitness devices and Apps at [BreakingMuscle.com](http://breakingmuscle.com/coaches/amber-lee)

+My professional history can be found on [LinkedIn](http://www.linkedin.com/in/amberleelee)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+You can reach me at [info@secure-lee.com](mailto:info@secure-lee.com)

+I'm using Jekyll to generate this page, and host it on GitHub because it looked nifty and because I can!
+You can find more information about Jekyll at [www.jekyllrb.com](http://jekyllrb.com/)